Santhosh1939/Numpy/README.md

 # Numpy
-python using numpy module,Numpy is fundational library for numerical and scientific computining
+python using numpy module,Numpy is fundational library for numerical and scientific computing